"Top 10" List of Secure Computing Tips

 Tip #10 - Back up your data

-Back up on a regular basis - if you are a victim of a security incident, the only guaranteed way to repair your computer is to erase and re-install the system.
+Back up regularly - if you are a victim of a security incident, the only guaranteed way to repair your computer is to erase and re-install the system.

 Here are some additional tips to help keep you safe and secure online: